uclahs-cds/pipeline-call-sSV/README.md

 ## How to Run:

-1. Make sure the pipeline is already downloaded to your machine.
-You can either download the stable release or the dev version by cloning the repo.
+1. Check if the pipeline and the desired version is in /hot/pipeline/release.
-2. Update the nextflow.config file for input, output, and parameters.
-An example can be found [here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/yupan-dev/pipeline/config/nextflow.config).
+2. Create an instance of the template nextflow.config file.
+Give the nextflow.config instance with an easy-to-understand name.
+Modify the nextflow.config instance as needed(the input, the output, and the parameters).
+Later, you might need to check in the nextflow.config instance.
+An example can be found [Here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/main/pipeline/config/nextflow.config).
 See [Inputs](#inputs) for the description of each variables in the config file.
 3. Update the input CSV.
 See [Inputs](#inputs) for the columns needed.
 All columns must exist to run the pipeline.
-An example can be found [here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/yupan-dev/pipeline/input/tumor_control_pair_0.csv).
+An example can be found [Here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/main/pipeline/input/tumor_control_pair_0.csv).
-4. See the submission script, [here](https://github.com/uclahs-cds/tool-submit-nf), to submit your pipeline
+4. See the submission script, [Here](https://github.com/uclahs-cds/tool-submit-nf), to submit your pipeline

 ## Flow Diagram: